Appearance

 qhubctlCLI (shares the same config file and env vars), the Quantum Hub dashboard, and the public docs site. - Quick reference:

-The SDK wraps three independent APIs that together make up the Kipu Quantum Hub.
-Each API has its own client class because the three surfaces have distinct auth flows, base URLs, and scopes - you pick the client that matches the work you are doing.
+The SDK wraps four independent APIs that together make up the Kipu Quantum Hub.
+Each API has its own client class because the four surfaces have distinct auth flows, base URLs, and scopes - you pick the client that matches the work you are doing.

 Capabilities exposed by the SDK: